rodpcastro/rodpcastro.github.io/content/posts/6_julia_2d_cylinder_free_surface/index.md

 {{< figure src="images/bzz.svg" alt="Heave wave damping" align="center" >}}

 ## Conclusion
 This small project was a good start for learning basic elements of the Julia programming language.
-Most importantly, the results here presented will be reused in future posts.
-Next time, analytical and experimental data will be compared with results obtained by the boundary element method.
+Most importantly, the results presented here will be reused in future posts.
+Next time, analytical and experimental data will be compared with results obtained by the boundary element method implemented in [TwoDuBEM].

 ## References
 1. F. Ursell.
 1949.
 On the heaving motion of a circular cylinder on the surface of a fluid.
 The Quarterly Journal of Mechanics and Applied Mathematics, 2, 2 (1949), 218–231. https://doi.org/10.1093/qjmam/2.2.218